Tempest 4000: Release

 until in July and was released for multiple platforms.

 Atari later announced that the game would be a launch title for their then-upcoming Atari VCS microconsole in 2019, but this was denied at the time by Llamasoft.
 The game was released for the Nintendo Switch and Atari VCS on March 22, 2022.

+Reception

+The game received generally favorable reception according to Metacritic.